 |July 1, 2018 – June 30, 2019||October 1, 2017 – June 30, 2019||2016|

 You must report the information the FAFSA asks for.
-If your family’s income has changed substantially since the 2015 tax year, talk to the financial aid office at your school about the family’s situation.
+If your family’s income has changed substantially since the 2019 tax year, talk to the financial aid office at your school about your family’s situation.
 Note: The FAFSA asks for marital status as of the day you fill it out.
 So if you’re married now but weren’t in 2015 (and therefore didn’t file taxes as married), you’ll need to add your spouse’s income to your FAFSA.
 Similarly, if you filed your 2015 taxes as married but you’re no longer married when you fill out the FAFSA, you’ll need to subtract your spouse’s income.

-Will I receive aid offers earlier if I apply earlier?
-Not necessarily; some schools will make offers earlier while others won’t.
-If you’re thinking of transferring to another school, you might want to look at the College Scorecard to compare costs at different schools while you wait for your aid offers to arrive.
-Note: You should be aware that the maximum Federal Pell Grant for 2017–18 won’t be known until early 2017, so keep in mind that even if you do receive an aid offer early, it could change due to various factors.
+This will depend on the school you are applying for aid for.
+If you’re thinking of transferring to another school, click here to look at the College Scorecard to compare costs at different schools while you wait for your aid offers to arrive.
+Note: You should be aware that the maximum Federal Pell Grant for 2020–2021 will not be known until early 2020, so keep in mind that even if you do receive an aid offer early, it could change due to various factors.

-List any schools you’re considering applying to, and we’ll send your FAFSA information to them.
-Later, if you decide to apply to additional schools that you didn’t list on the FAFSA, you can log back in at fafsa.gov and add those schools.
+List any schools you are considering applying to, and we will send your FAFSA information to them.
+Later, if you decide to apply to additional schools that you did not list on the FAFSA, you can log back in and add those schools.